holacracyone/Holacracy-Constitution-5.0-GERMAN/Holacracy-Verfassung.md

 #### 5.4.3 Meeting Prozess

-The Facilitator must use the following process for Governance Meetings:

-- **(a) Check-in Round:** Each participant in turn shares their current state, or offers another opening comment for the meeting.
-Responses are not allowed.
-- **(b) Agenda Building & Processing:** The Facilitator builds an agenda of Tensions to process, then processes each agenda item in turn.
-- **(c) Closing Round:** Each participant in turn shares a closing reflection on the meeting.
-Responses are not allowed.

-At any point during this process, a participant may request a ***“Time Out”*** pause.
-The Facilitator may choose to grant or deny this request.
-During the Time Out, participants may discuss administrative issues or the rules of this Constitution.
-They may not use the Time Out to work towards the resolution of a Tension, Proposal, or Objection.
-The Facilitator may end a Time Out at any point and resume the normal meeting process.

-A Policy of the Circle may add to this process, but may not conflict with any rules or requirements defined in this Article.

 Der\*Die Prozessmoderator\*in muss für Governance Meetings den folgenden Prozess verwenden:

 - **(a) Check-in Runde**: Alle Teilnehmenden äußern der Reihe nach ihr aktuelles Befinden, oder teilen einen anderen Wortbeitrag zur Eröffnung des Meetings.
 Reaktionen sind nicht erlaubt.